8 Tips To Prevent Summer Illnesses in Children (3-5 years)

 Dehydration is caused by excessive sweating during hot weather.
 It is marked by exhaustion and fatigue.
 Look out for cracked lips, decreased urine output and low energy levels which are sure signs of dehydration.

-Diarrhoea is a condition where a patient suffers from frequent, loose and watery stools.
-Food contamination caused by houseflies is the commonest cause of diarrhoea.
+Diarrhea is a condition where a patient suffers from frequent, loose and watery stools.
+Food contamination caused by houseflies is the commonest cause of diarrhea.
 The condition, when left unattended, can result in severe dehydration.
-Always consult a doctor when diarrhoea is accompanied by vomiting.
+Always consult a doctor when diarrhea is accompanied by vomiting.

 7) Food poisoning